Fibre quality: the strength of our reputation

 31.0 & above

 Contamination: Australian cotton is recognised as one of the least contaminated cottons in the world and receives a premium - so any contaminants lower the value of the product and can potentially damage our reputation.
 Contaminants can either be natural (rocks, wood, leaf, bracts, bark, green leaf, burrs, and honeydew), or man-made (torn cotton tarps and plastic wrap, twine, oil, hydraulic oil, grease, pieces of metal and equipment, food wrappers, drink bottles, mobile phones, and cleaning rags).
-In Australia, the biggest issue is plastic, since most of the crop is harvested with harvesters that produce round modules covered with plastic wrap.
+In Australia, the biggest issue is plastic, since the majority of the crop is harvested with harvesters that produce round modules which are covered with plastic wrap.

 Other important quality characteristics